ironmeld/builder-hex0/README.md

 * Built-in `hex0` Compiler converts hex source to binary files
 * Written in about 2400 lines of commented hex
 * Can be built using a 16-bit "mini" builder that is only 384 bytes
-* Can be built and launched using a 16-bit stage1 boot loader that is only 200 bytes
+* Can be built and launched using a 16-bit stage1 boot loader that is only 192 bytes of code

 ## Status